cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started.md

 ---

 <p class="lead">
     Maestro is a full container management service.
-Once your images are ready we'll take care of deploying and managing your containers.
+Once your images are ready we'll take care of deploying and managing your containers and infrastructure (servers, load balancers, etc).
 </p>

 <h2 id="What-youll-need">